unstoppabledomains/dev-docs/crypto-payments/other-integrations.md

 ---
 title: Other Ways to Integrate Crypto Payments
-description: This page covers integrating crypto payments into your applications aside from the Resolution Libraries.
+description: This page covers integrating crypto payments into your applications aside from the resolution libraries.
 ---

 # Other Ways to Integrate Crypto Payments

-Unstoppable Domains provides various other methods to integrate crypto payments into your applications aside from the Resolution Libraries.
-This enables you to integrate crypto payments into applications built WITH languages that the libraries do not support.
+Unstoppable Domains provides various other methods to integrate crypto payments into your applications aside from the resolution libraries.
+This enables you to integrate crypto payments into applications built with languages that the resolution libraries do not support.

 ## Resolution Service API